 During 2015, the value of our common stock increased primarily due to continued progress towards a proposed initial public offering reflecting the growth in our revenues and a reduction in the discount for lack of marketability.
-The value of our common stock decreased in early 2016 and then subsequently increased primarily reflecting changes in revenue multiples of our Benchmarked Companies.
+At March 2016, the decrease in the value of our common stock from November 2015 primarily reflected a decrease in revenue multiples of our Benchmarked Companies.